-Erik S. Knutsen is Professor at the Queen’s University Faculty of Law in Kingston, Ontario, Canada.
+Erik S. Knutsen is Professor and Associate Dean (Academic) at the Queen’s University Faculty of Law in Kingston, Ontario, Canada.
+He has also taught in the Queen’s School of Medicine and as a core faculty member in Queens’ interdisciplinary Masters of Science in Healthcare Quality program.
 His areas of academic interest include insurance law, tort, accident law, medical malpractice, civil procedure and the civil litigation system.
-He is a co-author of Stempel and Knutsen on Insurance Coverage, one of the leading American insurance law treatises.
+He is a co-author of Stempel and Knutsen on Insurance Coverage, one of the leading American insurance law treatises, and also co-author of Canadian Tort Law, one of the leading Canadian tort treatises.
+He has also co-authored the leading casebook on Canadian civil litigation and one of the core casebooks on American insurance law.
 His articles have appeared in top-ranked Canadian, American, and international journals.
-He also is co-author of the leading casebook on Canadian civil litigation and one of the core casebooks on American insurance law.
 His work has been cited by Canadian, American, and European appellate and trial courts.

-He has presented his work at academic and professional venues in Canada, the United States, the United Kingdom, and China.
+Professor Knutsen earned a Masters of Law (LL.M.) from Harvard Law School, a J.D. from Osgoode Hall Law School and a B.A.(Hons). from Lakehead University.He has presented his work at academic and professional venues in Canada, the United States, the United Kingdom, and China.
 He has given the keynote address at the Advocates Society’s annual conference, presented his work on costs at Oxford University, and has given the Canadian Studies Visiting Lecture at Fudan University School of Law in Shanghai, China.
 He also has been involved with judicial education at programs provided by the National Judicial Institute.
 He is frequently contacted by national and international media.